telekom/oscake-documentation/docs/running-ort.md

 In case of processing errors, the logfile `OSCake.log` is generated (configuration details can be found [here](./architecture-and-code.md))

-> Run OSCake-Reporter from Docker (with curations enabled):
+> Run OSCake-Reporter from Docker:
 >
 > `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf report -i ./results/scan-result.yml -o ./results -f OSCake -O OSCake=configFile=./conf/oscake.conf --license-classifications-file=./conf/license-classifications.yml`
 >
 > The generated files can be found in the folder `./results`.
 The logfile `OSCake.log` is created directly in the working directory.

-### OSCake-Reporter with Curations
+### OSCake-Curator

-If the scanner does not find the correct license or copyright information, it is possible to define curations for specific packages (a complete overview can be found [here](./curations.md)).
+If the scanner does not find the correct license or copyright information, the oscc-file is not completely correct.
+Therefore, it is possible to define curations for specific packages (a complete overview can be found [here](./curations.md)).

-1. "Enable" the curation mechanism in the config file `oscake.conf`
+1. Configure the curation mechanism in the file `ort.conf`
 ```
 ...
+  oscake {
-	curations {
+	oscakeCurations {
-		enabled = true
-		directory = "[path to the directory, which contains the curation files]"
+		directory = "[path to the curation files]"
-		fileStore = "[path to the directory, where the corresponding license files are kept]"
+		fileStore = "[path to the license files, referenced in the curation files]"
+		issueLevel = 2	# -1..not enabled, 0..ERROR, 1..WARN + ERROR, 2..INFO + WARN + ERROR
 	}
+  }
 ...
 ```

 2. Create a curation file in yml-format - in this example we assume that the scanner did not find the given file (referenced in `file_scope`) and therefore, the copyright, the license and the corresonding file (referenced in `license_text_in_archive`) have to be added.
-The `license_text_in_archive`- path is relative to the `fileStore` defined in `oscake.conf`.
+The `license_text_in_archive`- path is relative to the `fileStore` defined in `ort.conf`.

 ```
 - id: "Maven:de.tdosca.tc05:tdosca-tc05:1.0"